Greek Chicken, Green Beans, and Tomatoes Sheet Pan Meal (Video)

 Want more tasty ideas for low-carb sheet pan meals?

-How to make this Greek Chicken, Green Beans and Tomatoes Sheet Pan Meal:
+How to make the Sheet Pan Greek Chicken Meal:

 (This is ONLY a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)